Maysummer/Map/README.md

 ## My process

-Understood the basic syntax of typescript and when to use them.
+- Understood the basic syntax of typescript and when to use them.
-Understood different types andtheir annotations.
+- Understood different types and their annotations.
-Understood interfaces and building functionalites with classes.
+- Understood interfaces and building functionalites with classes.
-Explored design patterns with typescript.
+- Generated random data using Faker (User and Company).
+- Restricted the amount of API(google map) surface area exposed by creating an instance and making it private.
+- Integrated google maps.
+- Interpreting type definition files.
+- Added marker.
+- Refactored code to avoid duplicate.
+- Made marker content dynamic.

 ### Built with